GreenShyDude/multiParamTreeLib/README.md

 - - No Inheritance from other Classes

 ## Roadmap (TODO)
-- [checkbox:unchecked] Commenting and polishing the code
+- [ ] Commenting and polishing the code
 - [ ] Basic Double BRT:
 - - [x] Add Node
 - - - [x] Peers Management